tintin10q/computational-linguistics-summary/Languages/Context free grammars.md

 # Context free grammars

 The context free grammars are grammars where you can form rules of the form:

 - N = (N $\cup$ $\sum$)*

-The left hand side can only be ONE non terminal.
-The right hand side can be any ordered combination of terminals and non termianls, of any length.
+The left-hand side can only be ONE non-terminal.
+The right-hand side can be any ordered combination of terminals and non-terminals, of any length.

 Context free grammars are much more expressive than [regular languages](regular%20languages.md).